Does this test have other names?

 to do the test.
 Even if your test results are different from the normal value, you

 An elevated D-dimer level is not normal.
-It is usually found after a clot has formed
+It's usually found after a clot has formed

 and is in the process of breaking down.
 If you are having significant formation and

-breakdown of blood clot in your body, your D-dimer may be elevated.
+breakdown of a blood clot in your body, your D-dimer may be elevated.

 A negative D-dimer test means that a blood clot is highly unlikely.